John-R-Wallace-NOAA/adcomp/README.md

                paste0("-I",qsystem.file("include/contrib",package="TMB"))[useContrib],
                ...

-Only the single line ( -Wno-ignored-attributes"[useRcppEigen], ) has been added to the code.
+Besides the comments, only the single line ( -Wno-ignored-attributes"[useRcppEigen], ) has been added to the code.

 When the "Eigen" library doesn't exist, there are now two parts added to the 'g++' call; previously only the first option was added.